DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/APIserver.md

 check under  `/etc/kubernetes/manifests/kube-apiserver.yaml` that the --etcd-servers have the correct port.
 You can check the  `/etc/kubernetes/manifests/etcd.yaml` to check the port where etcd is running

-# API server
-checked the /etc/kubernetes/manifests/api for the logs of the api

-keep in mind the ports:
- API server's port 6443
- etcd's ports 2379-2380
- Kubelet's port 10250